jschuh/klipper-macros/README.md

 `BED_MESH_CALIBRATE_FAST`

 Wraps the Klipper `BED_MESH_CALIBRATE` command to scale and redistribute the probe points so that only the appropriate area in `MESH_MIN` and `MESH_MAX` is probed.
-This can dramatically reduce probing times for anything that doesn't fill the first layer of the bed. `PRINT_START` will automatically use this for bed mesh calibration if a `[bed_mesh]` section is detected in your config.
+This can dramatically reduce probing times for anything that doesn't fill the first layer of the bed.
+If the `MESH_MIN` and `MESH_MAX` arguments are provided to `PRINT_START` it will automatically use this for bed mesh calibration (so long as a `[bed_mesh]` section is detected in your config).

 The following additional configuration options are available from [globals.cfg](globals.cfg#L5).